meteor/blaze-tutorial/tutorial/simple-todos/05-styles.md

 }
 ```

-> If you want to learn more about this stylesheet check this article about [Flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/), and also this free [video tutorial](https://flexbox.io/) about it from [Wes Bos](https://twitter.com/wesbos).
+> If you want to learn more about this stylesheet, check this article about [Flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/), and also this [video tutorial](https://flexbox.io/) by [Wes Bos](https://twitter.com/wesbos).
 >
 > Flexbox is an excellent tool to distribute and align elements in your UI.